 Is Mexico City Safe to Live In?

 The short answer is yes.
-Although there is a high rate of crime it is isolated to certain areas of the city.
-Expatriates and foreigners living in Mexico city are able to enjoy a high quality of life and live safely within the city boundaries.
-It is recommended that you take precautions as you would in any major city.
-You are advised to learn the language to facilitate communication with the locals.
+Although there is a high rate of crime it is limited to certain areas of the city.
+Expatriates and foreigners living in Mexico City are able to enjoy a high quality of life and live safely within the city boundaries.
+If you move there, you should take precautions as you would in any major city.
+You should also learn the language to make it easier to communicate with the locals.
 Take the time to research safer areas to live in and talk with people who have lived in the city for a number of years.

-10 Most Popular Communities for Expatriates in Mexico
+10 Most Popular Regions for Expatriates in Mexico

 - Baja California